Sunday, March 31, 2013

 Nominees: Blind Husbands (Nov 1919), When Clouds Roll By (Dec 1919), Sir Arne's Treasure (Sept 1919), The Doll (Dec 1919), The Sentimental Bloke (Oct 1919), The Valley of the Giants (Aug 1919), Behind the Door (Dec 1919)

 A traveling hypnotist (Werner Krauss) sends out his somnambulant, Cesare (Conrad Veidt), to commit murder… though there just might be more to this story than meets the eye.
-This is strange, experimental psychological horror and one of the quintessential examples of German expressionism.
+This is strange, experimental psychological horror and a quintessential example of German expressionism.
 Visually arresting, with skewed, abstract sets.
 Caligari's a seminal achievement and its impact and influence reverberated throughout the film world.

 While Lubitsch's The Doll was cute, and Mauritz Stiller's Sir Arne's Treasure a masterpiece, the Felix for Best Picture could go to no other.